 As one of Central America’s most diverse countries, it’s colourful and captivating.
 You’ll find ancient Mayan temples, mist-shrouded volcanoes, breathtaking lakes, and an enthralling culture that stretches back centuries.

-Because it’s a hotspot for backpackers, it’s one of the easiest places to solo travel.
+Because it’s a hotspot for backpackers, it’s one of the best places for solo travel.
 Plus, it’s very cheap, making it a top choice if you’re on a budget.

 Despite its popularity with younger travellers, Guatemala attracts people of all ages.
-And if you’re looking to volunteer while you’re away or learn Spanish, there are dozens of opportunities you can get involved with in tourist hotspots like Antigua.
+And, if you’re looking to volunteer or learn Spanish while you’re away, there are plenty of opportunities to do so in tourist hotspots like Antigua.

 Another perk of Guatemala’s popularity is that it’s easy to meet other travellers.
 So, if you’re looking to travel independently but make some friends along the way, it’s a great place to visit.

-There’s so much to do here too – from scaling volcanoes to trekking through jungles and visiting coffee farms – so you definitely won’t get bored by yourself.
+There’s so much to do here too – from scaling volcanoes to trekking through jungles and visiting coffee farms – it’s unlikely you’ll get bored.

 2. Ireland

-If you’d rather stay a little closer to home for your first solo trip, or would prefer to visit a country where English is spoken, you might want to consider travelling to Ireland.
+Would you rather stay closer to home for your first solo trip?
+Or prefer to visit a country where English is spoken?
+If so, you could consider travelling to Ireland.

-Known across the world for its charming, friendly locals, if you’re feeling a bit lonely here, all you have to do is wander into a pub, buy a pint of Guinness, and make conversation with the other punters.
+The Emerald Isle is known for its charming, friendly locals.
+So, if you’re feeling a bit lonely here, all you have to do is wander into a pub, buy a pint of Guinness, and make conversation with the other punters.

 Due to Ireland’s relatively small size, it’s also easy for solo travellers to explore.
-Dublin is a compact and walkable city, and there’s plenty to keep you occupied here.
+Dublin is a compact and walkable city, with plenty to keep you occupied.
 You can take a walking tour of the UNESCO City of Literature, browse Grafton Street’s lively shops, and learn about the world’s most famous stout at the Guinness Storehouse.
-Then, in the evenings, you can find a pub playing Irish folk music, and you’ll be sure to have a ball.
+Then, in the evenings, why not find a pub playing Irish folk music?
+You’ll be sure to have a ball.

-Outside of the capital, Galway is another city that’s ideal for solo travellers – and, from here, you’re perfectly placed to explore the remote west coast, where you’ll find many of the country’s most revered sites – like Skellig Michael and Croagh Patrick.
+Outside of the capital, Galway is another city that’s ideal for solo travel.
+From here, you’re perfectly placed to explore the remote west coast, where you’ll find many of the country’s most revered sites – like Skellig Michael and Croagh Patrick.

-If you’re looking to sightsee but would enjoy being with other people, there are countless day trips you can join in Ireland too; from whisky tours in Cork to trips to the traditional Aran islands.
+If you’re looking to sightsee but would enjoy being with other people, there are countless day trips you can join too – from whisky tours in Cork to excursions to the Aran islands.

 3. Spain

-If you’re looking to travel a little further afield but want to stay in Europe, Spain is an excellent destination for a solo trip.
+If you’re looking to go a little further afield but want to stay in Europe, Spain is one of the best destinations for solo travel.

 As one of the most visited countries in the world, it has excellent tourism infrastructure, is easy to get around, and has something for every budget.
 Plus, because it’s so popular, you’re sure to meet other solo travellers while you’re there.